 I have years of experience in business communications on paper and online, especially those dealing with aspects of marketing.

 My other strengths defy neat description, but if I have any doubts as to my ability to deliver anything less than a completely satisfactory translation or revision of your document, please rest assured that I will say so immediately and will not accept the work.

 There are many translators who specialise in fields in which I have little knowledge or experience.
 It is worth your while to find the right translator for the job.
 If I can assist you in doing so, then I certainly will.

 Everybody always wants credentials.
-Mine are detailed at ProZ.com and LinkedIn in English and Portuguese, and also on the official website of the South African Translators’ Institute (SATI) of which I have been an accredited member in respect of German to English and French to English translation since August 2001.
-I have recently accepted the invitation to become a marker and moderator of SATI French to English translation accreditation examinations.
+Mine are detailed on LinkedIn in English and Portuguese, and also on the official website of the South African Translators’ Institute (SATI) of which I have been an accredited member in respect of German to English and French to English translation since August 2001.
+I have been a marker and moderator of SATI French to English translation accreditation examinations since 2015.